VladimirBelebnev/my-modal/README.md

         </div>
     </div>

-Ideal HTML code structure (сlass names can be changed)
+Ideal HTML code structure (сlass names can be changed).
+The style.css file has ready-made classes for this structure.

+**Attention, if you use several different modal windows on your page, you must add the [data-modal] (as in the example above) attribute so that no bugs arise**

 ### JS settings